ghgrave/portfolioDemos/corona/README.md

     - fixed styling for table with fixed header position
     - created form partial
     - new routes based on user input for data organization
+    - built sort function in helpers.js that allows sorting by state

 TODO: